bih-metabolomics/MSlineaR/README.md

 -   the Instrument response( y) , e.g. Area, Intensity etc

--   the dilution step (1, 2, 3...) of a pooled QC for untargeted analysis and the Concentration of Calibrants for targeted analysis
+-   the dilution step (1, 2, 3...) of a pooled QC for untargeted analysis and of the Concentration of Calibrants for targeted analysis

 | Sample_ID |  Type   | Compound_ID |  Area  | Dilution |
 |:---------:|:-------:|:-----------:|:------:|:--------:|